jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 This is a rule for enforcement of control of a parent command over the execution of its sub-commands.

 Sub-commands are never manually started by a user.
-Then there is no way for a user to run the sub-command at any arbitrary moment, and the parent command will keep control over the execution of its sub-commands.
+Then there is no way for a user to run the sub-command at any arbitrary moment, and the parent command might keep control over the execution of its sub-commands.

 ### Command Referrers